The visitors' goalkeeper, Ron-Robert Zieler, is to thank for the Schwarzgelben not triumphing by a far greater margin at Signal Iduna Park

 Reus made no mistake with the spot kick, firing into the top corner for his fifth league goal of the season.

-Dortmund continued to press relentlessly, with Henrikh Mkhitaryan at the heart of their good play.
+Dortmund continued to press relentlessly, with Henrikh Mkhitaryan at the heart of its good play.
 The Armenian set up chances for Reus and Kevin Grosskreutz, but they could not find a way past Zieler.

 The goalkeeper was again called into action just past the half-hour, comfortably saving Reus' free-kick to his right to keep Hannover within reach at the break.

-The away side came out for the second half with a renewed confidence and went close on 51 minutes through the dangerous Sobiech but the striker steered over the bar from a Szabolcs Huszti cross.
+The away side came out for the second half with a renewed confidence and went close on 51 minutes through the dangerous Sobiech, but the striker steered over the bar from a Szabolcs Huszti cross.